 (ii) The number of customers, other microgrids and energy storage facilities and critical government infrastructure located in proximity to the proposed microgrid pilot project.

-(3) A microgrid pilot project may include distributed energy resources owned by customers, an electric distribution company or other entities.

-(4) A distributed energy resource included in a pilot project and owned by an electric distribution company shall be competitively procured.
+(3) A microgrid pilot project may include distributed energy resources owned by customers or other entities. distributed energy resources shall not be owned by an electric distribution company.

-(5) The commission may establish reasonable cost caps on microgrid pilot projects.
+(4) The commission shall establish reasonable cost caps on microgrid pilot projects.

-(6) Nothing under this section shall be interpreted to require an electric distribution company to own, develop or deploy energy storage or microgrids.
+(5) Nothing under this section shall be interpreted to require an electric distribution company to own, develop or deploy energy storage or microgrids.